Formatting a hard drive is easy, but is it easy to format 1TB Hard Drive in FAT32?

 To learn more differences between FAT32 and NTFS, refer to this guide for help:

 There are plenty of other reasons that one would like to format their larger hard drives in FAT32.
-So, let's keep digging to understand just how.
+So, let's keep digging to understand how to format USB to FAT32.

 The simple answer is no, it cannot.
 But you can still format it in this format, but we'll explain that later.
 For now, it's important to understand that even though FAT32 has a limit of 2TB hard drives, Windows only allows it to create partitions of 32GB.